The-SPARK-Initiative-Labs/Project-Genesis-Aurora/README.md

 5. Current Status
 The project is currently in Phase 3: Cognitive Architecture Development.
 The foundational modules for memory and emotion are complete and tested.
 The next major task is the implementation of the ITRS reasoning engine.
----
-**Test Sync v1:** This line was added locally to verify the sync script.